-What Is The Best Dog Food for a Mastiff?
+Best Dog Food for a Mastiff

 The Ultimate Mastiff Food Buyer’s Guide

 One of the largest of all breeds, the Mastiff is a member of one of the biggest canine families.
-The mastiff or molosser family of dogs extends back to ancient times.
+The mastiff, or molosser, family of dogs extends back to ancient times.
 It includes dozens of breeds that share common traits including the Tibetan Mastiff, Bull Mastiff, and Cane Corso.

-Quick Look : Top 4 Best Dog Foods for Mastiffs
+Top 3 Best Dog Foods for Mastiffs

-Mastiff Diet & Nutrition
+Mastiff Diet and Nutrition

 Mastiffs tend to be laid back or even lazy so they do not expend a great deal of energy.
 Still, they consume a lot of food due to their size.
 Growing puppies and young adults will use up more energy than mature adults.
 They require a diet that features good quality protein.
 According to the National Research Council of the National Academies, an active adult Mastiff weighing 200 pounds requires an average daily caloric intake of 3710 calories.
 Dogs that have been spayed/neutered, or that are older, may need slightly fewer calories.
 Some dogs may need more calories depending on their level of activity and their individual metabolism.
 Growing puppies, for example, consume more calories than adult dogs and so do young adult dogs.
 A young adult Mastiff puppy weighing 160 pounds needs an estimated 3487 calories per day.